Arkansas football: Sam Pittman can no longer be the 54th-highest paid coach in college football

 Those are nice incentives, but Pittman deserves more.
 Especially in an age when coaches are getting 10-year deals and reworking their contracts all the time.

-Pittman has already been on record saying “Longevity is important [in a contract],” according to ESPN.
+Pittman has already been on record saying “Longevity is important ,” according to ESPN.

 Pittman is more than deserving of a raise and an official extension to ensure that jukebox is turned all the way up for years to come.